chrisdone-archive/haskell-style-guide/README.md

 Unless they overlap, in which case it will be `T.Text`.

 ## Declarations

+All declarations should be surrounded by a blank line.

 Always order declarations in the order that they're used, top-down: